 This mini-course is funded by the London Mathematical Society, as part of the activities of the AQFTUK research network.
 The lecturers are Daniel Siemssen, University of York, and Matteo Capoferri, Cardiff University.

 The lectures will be held live via Zoom and recorded.
+After each lecture the recording will stop but the Zoom room will remain open, with an opportunity for informal discussions.
+The Zoom link and password will only be shared with registered participants.
 Lecture notes and further instructions will be made available in due course.

 - Lorentzian geometry, causality and the Klein–Gordon equation